 In 2018, the California Supreme Court issued its landmark decision in Dynamex Operations West, Inc. v.
 Superior Ct.
-(2018) 4 Cal.5th 903 articulating a new legal test (the so-called "ABC Test") for determining whether someone is an independent contractor or an employee.
-This ruling has dominated the current legislative session, and it appears likely there will be additional legislative developments in future years as employee and employer groups continue to negotiate future changes.
+(2018) 4 Cal.
+5th 903 articulating a new legal test (the so-called "ABC Test") for determining whether someone is an independent contractor or an employee.

-AB 5 would state the Legislature's intent to codify the Dynamex decision, thus protecting it from legislative or judicial rollback, and will likely attempt three significant changes.
-First, new Labor Code section 2750.3 would make clear that Dynamex's ABC test for independent contractors applies to all provisions of the Labor Code, the Industrial Welfare Commission's Wage Orders or the Unemployment Insurance Code , unless those provisions discussing an "employee" specifically contain an alternative definition.
+AB 5 would state the Legislature's intent to codify the Dynamex decision, thus protecting it from legislative or judicial rollback.
+New Labor Code section 2750.3 would specify that Dynamex's ABC test for independent contractors would apply to all provisions of the Labor Code or the Industrial Welfare Commission's Wage Orders, unless those provisions discussing an "employee" specifically contain an alternative definition.
+It would also apply when assessing whether an individual is an employee or independent contractor for unemployment insurance purposes.